Marvel Cinematic Universe Post-Credit Scenes That Never Really Paid Off

 Baron Mordo's revenge

-Sam Raimi's "Doctor Strange and the Multiverse of Madness" has a somewhat divided fan following, based heavily on whether or not you were prepared for the Raimi goulash of camp and line-crossing violence.
+Sam Raimi's "Doctor Strange in the Multiverse of Madness" has a somewhat divided fan following, based heavily on whether or not you were prepared for the Raimi goulash of camp and line-crossing violence.
 One thing it did do, however, was bring back Baron Mordo (Chiwetal Ejiofor), as the original "Doctor Strange" promised.
 However, the Mordo we meet this time is a Variant, a survivor of multiversal incursions who's loyal to the Illuminati and all in on their efforts to prevent any further breaks in reality.

 That's nice, and more Ejiofor is better than less, but it's not what Strange fans were prepared for after his final scene in the original 2017 film.
 There, Mordo is still reeling from his perceived 'betrayals,' and hopped up on the idea that magic should be ripped from undeserving hands.
 He illustrates this by tearing the gift out of Jonathan Pangborn (Benjamin Bratt), setting up a future showdown with Doctor Strange.
 Seven years later, the Baron Mordo of our primary timeline hasn't done anything else with his rage.
 We know you're supposed to serve revenge cold, but buddy, we're getting past the expiry date on the package.
 Come on.